-By now, you must have noticed the new appearance of a blue banner extending across the top of the CoinMarketCap homepage — the one right below our most-loved header banner advertisements!
+By now, you must have noticed a new a blue banner extending across the top of the CoinMarketCap homepage — yes, right below our most-loved header banner advertisements!
 This dedicated space hosts our announcements for The Capital, CoinMarketCap’s inaugural global conference.

 CoinMarketCap is the place to discover the best exchanges, top projects and new information about the industry — some call us the front page of the cryptocurrency industry.

 CoinMarketCap stands as the leading site for cryptocurrency information today.
 We started from humble beginnings, listing all 6 of the top cryptocurrencies on the site in 2014: Bitcoin, Litecoin, Peercoin, Namecoin, Primecoin, and Novacoin.
 Since then, we’ve seen an explosion of activity in the space and are now tracking over 2000 cryptocurrencies, 200 exchanges, and 10000 trading pairs in the market… and this is using our extremely selective process for listings.